 Read more about stargazing and the Starlight Foundation here.

-The iconic city of Numancia, Romans, Visgoths and Mudejar architecture
+The Iconic City of Numancia, Romans, Visgoths and Mudejar Architecture

 This region is also home to a wealth of historical and cultural treasures.
 The monasteries of San Millán de Suso and Yuso, located within the region, played a crucial role in the development of the Spanish language.